T07E - Capital Gains Tax

 Note: These guidelines are intended only as a summary.
 Tax laws and regulations change frequently and sometimes unexpectedly.
 It is strongly recommended that you seek professional advice.

-Those who are registered as residents in Portugal or with income arising in Portugal are required to submit form Annex G (Capital Gains Tax), along with their general tax return forms in April/May, in the fiscal year following the one in which the income arose, for any of the following forms of Capital Gain:
+Those who are registered as residents in Portugal or with income arising in Portugal are required to submit form Annex G (Capital Gains Tax/Mais Valias), along with their general tax return forms in April/May, in the fiscal year following the one in which the income arose, for any of the following forms of Capital Gain:

 • Transfer of any kind of property